nroduit/nroduit.github.io/content/demo.en.md

 This page provides a list of DICOM samples to test the capabilities of the viewer.

+The datasets come mainly from the DICOM standard (ftp://medical.nema.org/MEDICAL/Dicom/DataSets/) and the data related to the publication [DICOM image display consistency: a test environment](https://www.researchgate.net/publication/239747992_DICOM_image_display_consistency_a_test_environment).

 {{% notice tip %}}
 **Naming convention**